rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene08-customizing-quality-profiles.md

 You now know how to customize quality profiles to match your team's needs.
 In the next scene, we'll learn how to set up and configure quality gates to enforce your quality standards.

+### Script for Course Creator
+- Mention scene 08 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 08 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 8/15</p>
 <p style="margin: 0;">Video ID: SQ_008</p>